morganmcl99/azure-devops-powerapps/README.md

 ### Display Bug Tickets from Azure DevOps
 ![Displaying bug tickets as an embedded app built in Microsoft PowerApps](https://github.com/morganmcl99/azure-devops-powerapps/blob/fdbafbd3a6813734f001b28fdffcbd5c5a7ec5fa/Screenshots/bug_tickets_azure_devops_ss.jpg?raw=true)
 Firstly, set up a new Shared Query by selecting Queries from the left side menu in Azure DevOps admin.
 Make sure it is a "Shared Query" - this will require you administrator access so you may have to contact your Azure DevOps administrator for this.
-As per following screenshot,
+As per following screenshot, set the criteria for which tickets to display to the user.

 ![Set up a custom Shared Query in Azure DevOps admin to pull the correct data](https://github.com/morganmcl99/azure-devops-powerapps/blob/1eb17121f136a854853cb82ad7db7a9c4e2b781b/Screenshots/bug_tickets_azure_devops.jpg?raw=true)

 <hr>